Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Extension of the resistance geometry framework

-For unsigned undirected setting, when considering the maximum graph-variance problem \cref{eq:maxmium_variance_problem} with the effective resistance as the metric, Devriednt in \cite{Devriendt2022graph} showed that $\bm{p}$ is related to the maximum variance distribution $\bm{f}^*$, and $\sigma^2$ is related to the value of the maximum graph-variance.
+In the unsigned undirected setting, Devriendt \cite{Devriendt2022graph} showed that, when the underlying metric is the effective resistance, the resistance curvature characterizes the maximum variance distribution, while the resistance radius gives the optimal value.

-Here, we address this problem under strict negative type distance matrices. \cref{thm:strict_negative_is_equivalent_to_generalizes_resistance_metric} enables us to solve the problem using the effective resistance of the graph $\mathcal{G}(\mathcal{Q})$.

-In this case, the graph-variance is strictly concave on $\Delta_n$ and thus it has a unique optimal solution $\bm{f}^* \in \Delta_n$ (Prop.V.19 of \cite{Devriendt2022graph}).
-We note that the matrix $(\mathcal{L}^{\dagger}_s)^{\dagger}$, created from the Laplacian $\mathcal{L}$ of an SCWB-directed graph, satisfies the properties of \cref{eq:consider_Laplacian_class}.
-Therefore, the maximum graph-variance problem can also be considered for SCWB-directed graph settings.
-We find a kind of generalized result for the (normal) resistance metric discussed in Prop.V.21 of \cite{Devriendt2022graph}.